congbang-le/stadiff-aws/README.md

 This project includes:

 - [app.py](app.py): Flask application serves [Stable Diffusion model](https://github.com/Stability-AI/stablediffusion) from [Diffusers package](https://github.com/huggingface/diffusers).
-- [frontend](frontend/): Simple form for users to input the `prompt` which is used to generate image.Developed with HTML, CSS and JS.
+- [frontend](frontend/): Simple form for users to input the `prompt` which is used to generate image.
+Developed with HTML, CSS and JS by my friend, [@tduong5522](https://github.com/tduong5522).
 - [infra](infra/): Terraform code and some scripts to automatically provisioned AWS G4 instance which has NVIDIA T4 GPUs to run the `app.py`.

 ## Getting started